intel/pti-gpu/tools/oneprof/README.md

---sampling-interval [-s] <VALUE> Sampling interval for metrics collection in us (default is 1000 us) --output [-o] <FILENAME>         Print console logs into the file --raw-data-path [-p] <DIRECTORY> Path to store raw metic data into (default is process folder) --device-list                    Print list of available devices --metric-list                    Print list of available metrics --version                        Print version
+--sampling-interval [-s] <VALUE> Sampling interval for metrics collection in us (default is 1000 us) --output [-o] <FILENAME>         Print console logs into the file --raw-data-path [-p] <DIRECTORY> Path to store raw metic data into (default is process folder) --finalize [-f] <FILENAME>       Print output from collected result file --no-finalize                    Do not finalize and do not report collection results --device-list                    Print list of available devices --metric-list                    Print list of available metrics --version                        Print version